Drew Waters Player Props: Royals vs. Mets

-On Wednesday, Drew Waters (hitting .167 in his past 10 games) and the Kansas City Royals face the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 8:10 PM ET.
+On Thursday, Drew Waters (coming off going 1-for-3 with a home run and an RBI) and the Kansas City Royals play the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 2:10 PM ET.

-He reached base in his only plate appearance in his last appearance against the Mets.
+In his previous game, he hit a home run while going 1-for-3 against the Mets.

 Drew Waters Game Info & Props vs. the Mets